Steering & the 10-Foot Rule

 This week is a final discussion on STEERING in practice.
 We will cover one of these techniques, the 10 FOOT RULE, and how you can use these behaviors to create a better game for everyone.

 We also previously covered some similar topics in a blog post, specifically dealing with some best practices for how to be involved in plot.
 A lot of these suggestions will be similar to my suggestions below.
-This was published in a series of guest blog posts by Heather Halstead, which you can find here:
+This was first published in a series of guest blog posts by Heather Halstead, which I’ve collected in our OOC Resources corner.

 So let’s get into one of my favorite ways to Steer: